 Defined microbial consortium

 The process runs on a defined, proprietary starter culture — not uncontrolled wild fermentation.
-A known consortium means a controlled, repeatable result batch to batch, rather than whatever the air provides.
+A known consortium is what lets us aim for a controlled, repeatable result batch to batch, rather than whatever the air provides.

 Enzymatic pre-digestion